rjrjswrdvi/camunda-bpm-dev-docs/development/Backwards-Compatibility.md

 From one version to the next, the behavior of an API method must not change.
 In other words: If I call an API method `ApiService#foo` with parameters `a` and `b` (i.e. `ApiService.foo(a, b)`), then it has the same side effects and return value on all Camunda versions in which it exists.

+Noteworthy cases:

+* Validation of BPMN, CMMN and DMN XML: The parsers must not become stricter in validation from one version to the next.
+This creates the potential that users deployed models with older Camunda versions that fail to be parsed with a newer version and is very hard to recover from.
+Instead of throwing exceptions/raising errors in these cases, an alternative is to emit a warning that does not let the parsing fail.

 Exceptions:

 * The old behavior is a bug in any usage scenario.